TheCyberViking/CoverStory/README.md

 ## Why?
 in my own Operational Security, I live in an area where it can be dangerous saying where you work, your family name or basic details for life.
-To circumvent this depending on the Sinario I have a set of covers for example, At the Barbers I am john O'Shea from Dublin I work as an insurance broker, married with a young child.
+To circumvent this depending on the scenario I have a set of covers for example, At the Barbers I am john O'Shea from Dublin I work as an insurance broker, married with a young child.
 While at my Building suppliers I am Stephen Burke a Farmhand from Meath, single with no family who loves football.

 I wanted to write a tool for two reason 1 - practice coding and 2 - to give a tool that will do this for others who build a backstory. this has alot of uses specail for investigations.